lmanul/whylinuxisbetter/_posts/2017-01-01-backdoors.md

 ---
 lang: en
-title: No backdoors in your software.
+title: "No backdoors in your software."
 ---

 The difference between "closed source" (proprietary) and "open